Converting

 Prototype variations

-Number of required inputs
+Number of mandatory fields

 Order and grouping of information

-Structure of the flow (linear vs hub-based)
+Flow structure (linear vs hub-based)

 Willingness to post with pending event details